AckeeCZ/ios-cookbook/Libraries.md

 ### Mapping

-For mapping JSON objects we use [Argo](https://github.com/thoughtbot/Argo) with reactive extensions we created.
+For mapping JSON objects we use [Marshal](https://github.com/utahiosmac/Marshal) with reactive extensions we created.
 It really simplifies asynchronous mapping.

-To make our work even simpler we use Argo in combination with [Curry](https://github.com/thoughtbot/Curry).
-Examples of usage can be found at [Argo github](https://github.com/thoughtbot/Argo).
+### Realm

+Our current projects are using [Realm](https://realm.io) in combination with our custom reactive extensions.
+That helps us create more readable code by using generics.

 ### CoreData

-Our projects use Swift structs and manipulation with them is realised using [CoreValue](https://github.com/terhechte/CoreValue) with some small improvements we made ourselves.
-Mapping to those structs is handled by [Argo](https://github.com/thoughtbot/Argo).

 To simplify our work with CoreData even more we use [MagicalRecord](https://github.com/magicalpanda/MagicalRecord).